Kris Bryant: Colorado Rockies (2022–present)

-On March 18, 2022, Bryant signed a seven-year contract worth $182 million with the Colorado Rockies.
+On March 18, 2022, Bryant signed a seven-year, $182 million contract with the Colorado Rockies.
 It reportedly included a full no-trade clause.
 The Rockies quickly announced that he would be the club's starting left fielder.

 The deal, completed at a time when the Rockies would not be a serious contender in the following season after trading Nolan Arenado and not re-signing Trevor Story, came as a surprise.
 Sports journalist Buster Olney stated, "On a scale of 1 to 10, the industry shock over the Rockies' deal with Kris Bryant has been turned up to 11."

 Bryant has missed significant time due to injury during his time with Colorado.
 He played only 42 games in 2022, with a back issue causing over two months on two separate IL stints, and the last two months of the 2022 season lost due to plantar fasciitis and a bone bruise in his right foot.
 That season, he slashed .306/.376/.475 with five home runs in 160 at-bats.

 In 2023, Bryant missed three months of the season, playing in only 80 games, with heel issues and then a broken finger from a Johnny Cueto pitch.
-He finished the season with a .233/.313/.367 slashline that included 10 home runs in 300 at-bats.
+He finished the season with a .233/.313/.367 slash line and 10 home runs in 300 at-bats.

-Before the 2024 MLB season, Bryant told The Athletic that he wished he had taken more time to evaluate the Rockies' upcoming minor league prospects and the team's near-term inability to compete before he signed the seven-year deal.
+Before the 2024 season, Bryant told The Athletic that he wished he had taken more time to evaluate the Rockies' upcoming minor league prospects and the team's near-term inability to compete before he signed the seven-year deal.

 Bryant went on to play in 13 games before going on the injured list with a low back strain.
 He was activated from the injured list on May 21, after missing 31 games, and played until June 2 before being put onto the injured list again on June 6 with a lower rib contusion.
-He finished 2024 with a .218/.323/.301 slashline that included two home runs in 133 at-bats.

-Shortly thereafter, a sports columnist for the Denver Post opined that Bryant's contract was the worst in baseball.
+He finished 2024 with a .218/.323/.301 slash line and two home runs in 133 at-bats.
+During the season, a sports columnist for the Denver Post opined that Bryant's contract was the worst in baseball.

 On April 14, 2025, Bryant was placed on the 10-day injured list due to his battles with lumbar degenerative disc disease.
-Despite this setback and chronic back issues, Bryant states he has no plan to retire.
+Despite this setback and chronic back issues, Bryant said he did not plan to retire.
 He was transferred to the 60-day injured list on May 11.
+Due to injuries, he did not play for the Rockies again in 2025 and finished the year with a slash line of .154/.195/.205 in 39 at-bats.

+On February 10, 2026, Bryant was placed on the 60-day injured list as a result of his back condition.
+Bryant would not play during the 2026 season.